Modern Goal Setting

 Written by Kyle Ligon - MovementLink.FIT Head Coach

 The goals most choose to focus on are typically in the categories of aesthetics, athletic performance, finance, and career.
 It is surprisingly rare that people have goals involving their friends and family, how they want to spend their free time, what they actually want their lives to look like, and the person they want to be.
-Traditional goal setting over-emphases chasing aesthetic, performance, financial, and career goals and leds many people towards goals that are not aligned with the life they actually want to live.
+Traditional goal setting over-emphases chasing aesthetic, performance, financial, and career goals and leds many people towards goals that are not actually aligned with the life they want to live.
 More money doesn’t always equate to more happiness.
 People often set off on a path towards narrowly specific goals without considering their values, the true impact that reaching their goal will have on their lives, or how the amounts and types of efforts required to reach that goal fits into the big picture of their lives.
-As a result, as their journey inevitably brings challenges, most people are left lacking purpose and therefore motivation as the methods they chose to tackle their goal possibly interfere negatively with other aspects of their life.
+As a result, as their journey inevitably brings challenges, most people are left lacking purpose, and therefore motivation, as the methods they chose to tackle their goal possibly interfere negatively with other aspects of their life.

 My fitness journey has taken me through the typical stages most of most people’s fitness journey.
 My goal is to hopefully allow you to fast track your perspective into one that gets results in a sustainable way as you side-step years of lessons learned the hard way.
-When I was early on in my fitness journey, I got it in my head that my strength was my biggest weakness and decided to choose a squat and bench press goal.
+When I was early on in my fitness journey, I got it in my head that my strength was my biggest fitness weakness and decided to choose a squat and bench press goal.
 My strength was probably in the top 1% of people in the world for my body weight, but because I was not able to zoom out and view what is really important for my life back then, I simply viewed my fitness vs the best in the world and the best around me and from that perspective, my strength was lacking.

 Goals and commitment to the process can be extremely powerful, but we need the ability to zoom out, reflect on our current processes in relation to the entirety of our life, and re-strategize as necessary.
 The MovementLink approach to goal setting can help you avoid the pitfalls that come with traditional goal setting by helping you gain a deeper understanding of the person you want to be, the life you actually want to live, and the reality of what’s required to create it.
 As a result, not only can you save enormous amounts of time and you can avoid tons of frustration, but the end result will actually be a lifestyle you want to live.
 It all starts with defining what your dream life is.